FinSA Client Information

 F. Information on the market offer considered

-The financial institution follows an open universe approach, aiming to select the most suitable financial instruments for its clients.
+The financial institution does not offer any own financial instruments but follows an open universe approach, aiming to select the most suitable financial instruments for its clients.
 This strategy allows for comprehensive analysis and regular portfolio updates to ensure that clients consistently benefit from the best available investment options.